jdblundell/jdblundell.github.io/2021-forney-council.md

 layout: post
 ---

-# 2021 Forney Candidate Responses
+# 2021 Forney Mayoral Candidate Responses

 This is a raw conversion of the video interviews done by Spotlight Forney and inForney with the 2021 mayoral candidates for the City of Forney.